 By Nava Atlas | On | Comments (0)

-Though Emily Brontë (1818 – 1848), the British author and poet, only lived to age thirty she left the classic novel Wuthering Heights as her literary legacy.
-The sister of Charlotte and Anne Brontë, she was the fifth child born to Maria Branwell Brontë and Reverend Patrick Brontë.
+Though Emily Brontë (1818 – 1848), the British only lived to age thirty she left the classic novel Wuthering Heights and a collection of stunning poems as her literary legacy.
+The novelist and poet, sister of Charlotte and Anne Brontë, was the fifth child of Maria Branwell Brontë and Reverend Patrick Brontë.

 In many ways, Emily was a more enigmatic figure than her sisters.
 An 1885 article in the Chicago Tribune stated that “Emily Brontë was perhaps the most original of the Brontë children in character; and it is thought by many that she was possessed of an even more striking genius than Charlotte.
 She was of a peculiarly reserved nature, and never during her life made any friend outside her family.”